Get in touch with our IT team.

 Hydram Engineering

-Adopting technology for innovation in the precision metal manufacturing industry
+Adopting digital transformation in the precision metal manufacturing industry

 Established in 1977 and employing over 300 people, Hydram Engineering is one of the largest sheet metal fabrication companies in Europe.
 It offers the full range of engineering services including laser cutting, CNC punching, panel bending and folding, tube laser cutting and tube bending, fabrication, powder coating, wet painting and assembly from its 130,000 square foot facility in Chilton, County Durham, UK.
 Hydram Engineering supplies metal enclosures, components and precision sheet metal fabrications to market-leading companies in industries such as railway, public transport, off-highway vehicles, defence, renewable technologies and furniture.